Eljoy/mobile-challenge/README.md

 In the Pleo Mobile app we use TypeScript and [react-native-navigation](https://github.com/wix/react-native-navigation).
 We've initialized an almost empty React Native project, with the basic project scaffolding.
 Feel free to change any of this if you prefer, just mention why you chose to do so in the project description.

-We've also added a few styling contants that we use in Pleo (see [`/style`](https://github.com/pleo-io/mobile-challenge/tree/master/ExpenseFeed/style)), to help you get a bit closer to the styling we use in our app.
+We've also added a few styling constants that we use in Pleo (see [`/style`](https://github.com/pleo-io/mobile-challenge/tree/master/ExpenseFeed/style)), to help you get a bit closer to the styling we use in our app.

 ## Want to go the extra mile?
 Here's few suggestion, or go crazy and implement what you think will impress us: